All Episodes

 I don't see anything up there.

-And I'm phone system is dead, we still can't get it back.
+We still can't get it back.

-Uh only one phone is working.
+Only one phone is worth it.

-Okay, so we're basically we're unable to get any calls on the air because of the power failure.
+Okay, so basically we're unable to get any calls on the air because of the power failure.

-And a lot of people, you know, I I remember three weeks ago, maybe a month ago, talking about this very aspect, and I remember snurdly arguing with me about this whole notion how important the debates are.
+And a lot of people, you know, I remember three weeks ago, maybe a month ago, talking about this very aspect.

 And I know what drives this.

-I would run into um people that would just constantly talk, tell me and ask me why I could support somebody so stupid.
+I can remember myself all during the Bush years, I'd run into people that would just constantly talk, tell me, and ask me why I could support somebody so stupid.

-Bush is just so dumb and he looks dumb.
+Bush is just so dumb, and he looks dumb.

 It looks like deer in the headlight eyes when you've got a TV camera on him and so forth.